-- maximum of 50% credit for an Advanced Diploma or Associate Degree linked to a 3 year Bachelor Degree; - a maximum of 66% credit for a 3 year Bachelor Degree - a maximum of 33% credit for a Diploma linked to a 3 year Bachelor Degree - a maximum of 50% credit into a Postgraduate course. - 5.6.3.
-Current and future MIT students may make application for pathways between MIT courses by applying to the relevant Assessor in the School inwhich the student wishes to gain credit.
+- a maximum of 50% credit for an Advanced Diploma or Associate - Degree linked to a 3 year Bachelor Degree; - a maximum of 66% credit for a Bachelor Degree linked to a 3 year - Bachelor Degree - a maximum of 33% credit for a Diploma linked to a 3 year Bachelor - Degree - a maximum of 50% credit into a Postgraduate course - 5.6.3.
+Current and future MIT students may make application for pathways between MIT courses by applying to the relevant Assessor in the School in which the student wishes to gain credit.
 The standard block of unspecified credit arrangements for previous MIT study will be specified in the Credit Transfer Guidelines.